michaelpalumbo/forkingpaths/public/help/gestureEditor.md

 You can also:
 - Assign a single gesture **point** to a sequencer step (as a discrete change) by clicking that point and then assigning it to the step (see the History Sequencer *help* for how to assign steps)
-- Save and load gestures to/from your computer (Coming soon!)

 ---

 ### Coming Soon

-- 🛠 Multi-point editing and segment assignment are planned for future releases
+- Multi-point editing and segment assignment are planned for future releases
+- Save and load gestures to/from your computer